 - Warm the engine up before driving or applying a load.
 Idle engine at low idle rpm for a few minutes to circulate and warm the oil.
-Then increase speed to approximately half-throttle for a short period or until the engine coolant reaches approximately 37.8°C. This procedure helps prolong engine life. - Let the engine run until the normal operating temperature is reached.
+Then increase speed to approximately half-throttle for a short period or until the engine coolant reaches approximately 38 °C. This procedure helps prolong engine life. - Let the engine run until the normal operating temperature is reached.
 Then operate the controls and check all gauges and warning indicators to be sure they are functioning properly.
 Stop the engine and make a visual inspection for oil, water, or fuel leaks. - · Do not operate the engine at speeds above idle for more than brief periods without a load. - · Do not run the engine at maximum power continuously until the engine is fully warmed up. - Never operate the engine at more than the regular no-load governed speed.
-Excessive speeds are harmful. - The governor is set at the factory and should not need adjustement. - · Avoid extended (in excess of 10 minutes) and unnecessary idling of the engine.
-Turn off the engine instead. - · Carbon monoxide is colorless and odorless, but can be present with all other exhaust fumes. - A Exhaust gases are harmful and can cause serious injury or death.
+Excessive speeds are harmful. - · Avoid extended (in excess of 10 minutes) and unnecessary idling of the engine.
+Turn off the engine instead. - $\cdot$ Carbon monoxide is colorless and odorless, but can be present with all other exhaust fumes. - A Exhaust gases are harmful and can cause serious injury or death.
 Proper ventilation is always necessary for safe inside operation or warm-up. - ▲ Due to the precise, tolerances of diesel injection systems, it is extremely important that the diesel fuel be kept clean and free of dirt or water.
 Dirt or water in the system can cause severe damage to both the injection pump and the injection nozzles.